Innovix-Matrix-Systems/ims-laravel-api-starter/README.md

 Explore this project and experience the convenience of a ready-made local development environment for your Laravel-based APIs.

+## Features

+- **Authentication using Laravel Sanctum**: Implement secure authentication using [Laravel Sanctum](https://laravel.com/docs/10.x/sanctum).

+- **Role & Permission-Based Authorization**: Utilize [Laravel Permission](https://spatie.be/docs/laravel-permission/v6/introduction) for a flexible authorization system based on roles and permissions.

+- **Multiple Language Support**: Provide a multilingual experience with [Laravel Lang](https://laravel-lang.com/) to make your application accessible to a diverse user base.

 ## Required Commands to run locally

 1.**Create Your Project from the Template:**